joshbeard/lambda-edge-nice-urls-terraform/README.md

+# Lambda Edge Nice URLs with CloudFront

 ## What is this?

+This is a fork of <https://github.com/CloudUnder/lambda-edge-nice-urls>.
+This fork adds Terraform for use as a module.

 This is an **AWS Lambda@Edge** function to enable **static website hosting on AWS S3 via CloudFront** with beautiful page URLs without .html suffixes and without requiring other hacks.

+The original README is below.
+The original forked source is in the _master_ branch.

+---

 ## What scenarios are supported?